xapian/xapian-gsoc-proposal/proposal.rst

 **Phase 3: (July 27 - August 24)**

   * In this phase, I will focus on adding support libraries related to file-formats for digital drawing and graphics.
 Specifically, I intend to focus on libzmf, libfreehand, and libcdr.
 The choice of these libraries is subject to approval from the community during the initial bonding and discussion phase.
   * The procedure to add support for these libraries is understood to be similar to each other and should follow the same method as described in detail in Phase 1 for libarchive.
   * Libraries proposed :

     * `libcdr <https://wiki.documentfoundation.org/DLP/Libraries/libcdr>`_ : This is for CorelDRAW.
 This includes  file formats like .cdr, .cmx (8 days)
     * `libfreehand <https://wiki.documentfoundation.org/DLP/Libraries/libfreehand>`_  : This is used for Adobe FreeHand (6 days)
     * `libzmf <https://wiki.documentfoundation.org/DLP/Libraries/libzmf>`_ : Zoner Callisto/Draw import library.
 This includes file extensions such as .zmf (6 days)

     * Each of these will require me to create their individual handlers, update the build system, and add new workers to omindex in a similar manner

 **Final Week: (August 24 - August 31)**

   * This is buffer week to complete any pending tasks that may be left over.
+  * Submit final evaluations and prepare final report.